Lagrange Multiplier Test: testing for Random Effects

 Random effects model specification

 The random-effects term is not directly observable.
-However, we can obtain a joint distribution for both the error terms which is used to estimate the model.
+However, we can obtain a joint distribution for both the error terms which is used to estimate the model with the Maximum Likelihood approach.
+Apart from this, the model can also be estimated using Generalized Least Squares (GLS).
 We will not go into its details in this post.

 Lagrange Multiplier Test